quintenm/autocue/README.md

 # What it will do in future
 * Customisation, such as reading scroll type
-* Auto insert comments from social media
+* Auto insert comments from social media (It would be cool)

 # Somme side notes
 * With every page refresh all the input is lost